agaisab/MatchApp/README.md

 * Tech 1 - version 1.0

 ## Setup
-Import to Xcode and Simulate on your Device.
+Import project to Xcode and Simulate on your Device.

 ## Code Examples
-`nil-at-the-moment` :)
+`---` :)

 ## Features
 TODOs for future development: